divprasad/tsv2xmlParser/README.md

 | Run3zz_BCyy | Exp_Run3zz_BCyy | path_to_folder/Run3zz_BCyy.fastq.gz | b0f2ca8884b6ff7e35563d055e9c7d1a
 |.. | .. | .. | .. |

-where path_to_folder/ is relative to the root user directory in the ENA ftp drop-box.
+where path_to_folder/ is relative to the root directory in the user account of the ENA ftp drop-box.

 **Usage:** `python createRunXml.py runxy-yz.tsv` produces the output runxy-yz.xml

 #### (test) programmatic submission of samples, runs, and experiments

 ```